Oda Castle: History

 Hotta Tomoie achieved distinction in the campaign against the Northern Fujiwara and was awarded estates in Hitachi Province by Minamoto no Yoritomo.
 He constructed a fortified residence at the foot of Mount Oda, and his descendants took the surname of "Oda" after this place name.
 However, later in the Kamakura period, the Hōjō clan gradually expanded into Hitachi, usurping many of the Oda clan's estates.
 For this reason, the Oda were early and strong supporters of the Kenmu restoration of Emperor Go-Daigo and the overthrow of the Kamakura shogunate.
 The Oda remained loyal to the Southern Court against Ashikaga Takauji, and during the Nanboku-chō period, Southern Court general Kitabatake Chikafusa made Oda Castle his field headquarters for over a year, and wrote the Jinnō Shōtōki (Chronicles of the Authentic Lineages of the Divine Emperors) defending the Southern Court's claims, while he was at Oda Castle.
 However, as the Southern Court gradually waned in power, the Oda clan was finally forced to pledge fealty to the Muromachi shogunate.
 Although the titular title of shugo was lost to the Satake clan, the Oda remained ranked as one of the eight most prestigious clans of the Kantō region.

 Into the Sengoku period, the Oda clan was surrounded by more powerful and aggressive neighbors.
 As the Uesugi clan and Satake clan formed an alliance against the Late Hōjō clan and the Oda and Satake were traditionally hostile to one another, the Oda allied with the Hōjō.
 Oda Castle was greatly expanded and its defenses strengthened.
-However, Oda Ujiharu and defeated by the Satake in 1559, and lost Oda Castle in battles with Uesugi Kenshin in 1564 and again in 1566.
+However, Oda Ujiharu was defeated by the Satake in 1559, and lost Oda Castle in battles with Uesugi Kenshin in 1564 and again in 1566.
 Each time he retreated to Tsuchiura Castle (which the clan also held) and was able to recover Oda Castle with the support of the local populace.
 The castle fell to the Satake in 1569, but before Oda Ujiharu could retake it, he was besieged and defeated at Tsuchiura as well in 1573.
 Normally, this would have been the end of the Oda clan, but Oda Ujiharu was very persistent and waged a ceaseless guerrilla campaign against the Sakate for the next 20 years, at times coming close to recovering Oda Castle.
 His hopes were extinguished by Toyotomi Hideyoshi in 1590, when the Satake clan submitted and were rewarded with all of Hitachi Province.

 The Satake victory was short-lived, as they were transferred to Dewa Province shortly after the Battle of Sekigahara in 1600 by Tokugawa Ieyasu.
 Oda Castle was abandoned at that time.